Sturg25/Face_Mask_and_Physical_Distancing_Detection_System/README.md

 Face Mask and Physical Distancing Detection System detects individuals who are not following health protocols such as improper wearing of face masks and not following physical distancing

 #### Motivation
-This project is developed by the computer science students from the College of Information and Communications Technology in West Visayas State University as a means to aid the prevention the transmission of COVID-19.
+This project is developed by the computer science students from the College of Information and Communications Technology in West Visayas State University as a means to aid the prevention of the transmission of COVID-19.

 ## System Requirements